waldenlight/walle-programming-quiz/README.md

 ## Installation

-Download the files and run it in the browser on your local machine by opening the index.html file OR simply open in GitHub Pages.
+Download the files and run it in the browser on your local machine by opening the index.html file OR simply open in GitHub Pages [Here](https://waldenlight.github.io/walle-programming-quiz/).

 ## Usage